Beyonce Is Pregnant With Twins!

 Hold up!
-Beyoncé announced on Instagram on Wednesday, February 1, that she's pregnant and expecting twins with her husband, Jay Z.
+Beyoncé announced on Instagram on Wednesday, February 1, that she's pregnant and expecting twins with her husband, Jay Z. Find out more in the video above, and detailed below!

 "We would like to share our love and happiness," the 20-time Grammy winner, 35, captioned a stunning shot of herself holding her baby bump.
 "We have been blessed two times over.
-We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes."
+We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes. – The Carters."

-The happy couple, who married in April 2008, are also the parents of 5-year-old daughter Blue Ivy.
+The happy couple, who married in a top-secret wedding ceremony in New York City in April 2008, are also the parents of 5-year-old daughter Blue Ivy.
 Beyoncé famously announced her first pregnancy at the 2011 MTV Video Music Awards.

 "Being pregnant was very much like falling in love," Queen Bey said in her 2013 HBO documentary Life Is But a Dream.
 "You are so open.
 You are so overjoyed.
 There's no words that can express having a baby growing inside of you, so of course you want to scream it out and tell everyone."